Isamu Noguchi Furniture

-His talent was recognized early and in 1927 he won the John Simon Guggenheim Fellowship which allowed him to travel to Paris and Europe and further refine his skills.
+In 1924 he took evening classes in sculpture at the Leonardo Da Vanci Art School.
+They recognized his talent early and in 1927 he won the John Simon Guggenheim Fellowship which allowed him to travel to Paris and Europe and further refine his skills.

 The unique flowing legs show the influence of his sculpture on the design of this piece.
 The Noguchi Museum Store is a good reference for more about this piece.

-Deemed Cyclone Tables, these occasional pieces were designed in 1954.
-Characterized by the wiry spokes between the table top and bottom, cylcone tables were a new fad not yet seen by the furniture market.
+Deemed Cyclone Tables, they designed these occasional pieces in 1954.
+Characterized by the wiry spokes between the table top and bottom, cyclone tables were a new fad not yet seen by the furniture market.